maoberlehner/markus-oberlehner-net/resources/articles/2017-02-18_css-bem-and-context.md

-{
+---
-  "title": "CSS, BEM and context",
+title: "CSS, BEM and context"
-  "description": "How can we use a combination of BEM mixes and modifiers to handle the styling of a thing in the context of another thing?", "intro": "The recent days there was some talk about one of my favorite CSS architecture topics: styling things in the context of other things.
+description: "How can we use a combination of BEM mixes and modifiers to handle the styling of a thing in the context of another thing?"
+intro: "The recent days there was some talk about one of my favorite CSS architecture topics: styling things in the context of other things.
 It all started with a tweet from Dave Rupert.
 He asked whether the style..."
-}
+---

 # CSS, BEM and context
 The recent days there was some talk about one of my favorite CSS architecture topics: styling things in the context of other things.